- Use promo code FINDER5 to earn $5 on signup

 However, as a foreigner in Singapore, you could benefit greatly from taking the time and effort to open a local bank account.

-Non-residents can hold bank accounts in Singapore as long as they meet certain requirements.
+Non-residents can hold bank accounts in Singapore as long as they meet certain requirements and provide the necessary documents.
 These include:

 There are a few different types of bank accounts available in Singapore, so you first need to decide what type of account you want: